PasaLab/MR-Course-Assignments/Task-0.md

 **It usually takes several days to review your changes, so you'd better start early.**

-**If you have any problem, please post it [here](https://github.com/PasaLab/MR-Course-Assignments/issues/new), Chinese is allowed here.**
+**If you have any problem, please post it [here](https://github.com/PasaLab/MR-Course-Assignments/issues/new?template=question-template.md), Chinese is allowed here.**

-**Most of the time, the issues shall be replied with a workday.**
+**Most of the time, the issues shall be replied in one workday.**

 **QQ is only for private use, so there will be no response for your messages**